 Can we get by with a little help from our friends?

 It is in education, though, that peer effects have been most researched.
 Here too, they seem strong.
 Stanford University's Caroline Hoxby has estimated that a one point improvement in a child's classmate's reading scores raises a student's own score by up to 0.4 points, even controlling for the obvious things that might cause both to rise.

 The effects aren't confined to younger children, as Dartmouth College's Bruce Sacerdote has found.
-He examined the way college students tend to associate with like-minded people despite the fact that first-year students at his college are randomly assigned to share rooms.
+He examined the way college students tend to associate with like-minded people despite the fact that first-year students at his college are randomly assigned to certain rooms (and room-mates).
 Moreover, Sacerdote found that students who are assigned to high-performing room-mates do better academically themselves.

-So important are peer effects that American author Judith Harris has argued that they matter more than parents for a child's development.
-You might think this means you should move to a good area, so you can your children into a good school where they'll mix with well-behaved, studious children.
+So important are peer effects that American author Judith Harris has argued they matter more than parents for a child's development.
+You might think this means you should move to a good area, so you can get your children into a good school where they'll (in theory) mix with well-behaved, studious children.

 But there is also a problem with all this, given what we've seen about the power of peer pressure.
 If you move to a nice area, you might find yourself spending more money not just on your expensive house, but to keep up with your rich neighbours.
 It could end up costing you more than you think.